prashantsihag03/DialogueV2/README.md

 - Clone this repository.
 - Add path to the root of the cloned repository as DIALOGUEV2_HOME to environment variables such as `~/.zshrc` and source it too.
 - Download and Install Docker Desktop.
-- Download and Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+- Download and Install the AWS CLI.
 - Create and start dynamod-local container

   > cd $DIALOGUEV2_HOME/dev/db; </br>